cloudevents/spec/discovery/primer.md

 Per the Discovery API specification, the Service's `id` is a globally unique identifier for the Service.
-By ensuring that this value is immutable, clients will be able to know when a Service is returned from the Discovery Enpoints whether it is the same underlying Service as was returned in a previous query despite any changes to its metadata - even if all of the metadata has changed (except, of course, for the `id`).
+By ensuring that this value is immutable, clients will be able to know when a Service is returned from the Discovery Endpoints whether it is the same underlying Service as was returned in a previous query despite any changes to its metadata - even if all of the metadata has changed (except, of course, for the `id`).
 This includes the cases where the same Service is returned from multiple Discovery Endpoints.